yosi-dediashvili/SubiT/design/providers.md

 Different instance of this provider will be stored within each Input that is created in SubiT.

+This provider will use the providers in parallel, thus, saving a lot of time.
+In order to do so, it will use the multiprocessing module of python.
+The module offers the `dummy` process pool that is actually a thread pool that exposes all the parallel algorithm of the multiprocessing module.

 It will implement the `ISubtitleProvider` interface as followed: